May 18, 2022

 Diversity, Equity & Inclusion remains top of the client agenda

-It was no surprise that audience polling showed, 43% of the attendees saw the largest increase in client audits related to DE&I, with cybersecurity a distant second at 18%.
+It was no surprise that, when polled, 43% of the audience saw a large increase in client audits related to DE&I, with cybersecurity a distant second at 18%.

-A client panelist expressed how seriously they take DE&I, “We expect law firms to staff our matters with at least 50% minority attorneys and to put those attorneys in leadership roles on our matters and we request data annually from our top 40 law firms by spend, asking them to report on a variety of firmwide and relationship data points.
+A client on the panel expressed how serious they take DE&I, “We expect law firms to staff our matters with at least 50% minority attorneys and to put those attorneys in leadership roles on our matters and we request data annually from our top 40 law firms by spend, asking them to report on a variety of firmwide and relationship data points.
 It’s largely based off the ABA model diversity survey, and we rank them one through 40.
 We tell them their score and we have discussion about opportunities to improve.”

 Clients are not only putting the pressure on their law firms, they are also setting an example by looking within their own teams.
 “We have annual meetings with our firms every year with DE&I as part of that conversation”, said another major law firm client in the panel, “What we’re asking for is improvement, and we’ve been working with our own internal team to make sure our own inside counsel is responsible for making sure they’re getting staff that are diverse, so it’s not just all on a law firm.”

 Overall, there was a clear consensus among the panelists that strong communication between clients and their law firms when agreeing and managing outside counsel guidelines is a key success factor.
 As one of the panelists said, “We want that make sure that we open up the discussion so that it can be had in a way that’s proactive for the relationship for the attorney to manage, both from a firm management approval process and interaction with the client.”